 After the Graduate School became the fifth academic unit of the College, the Cooperative Education Specialist in Educational Administration and Supervision with the University of Georgia was offered.
 The newest programs, the Master of Public Administration and the Master of Science in Nursing Degrees, became effective Fall Quarters 1987 and 1988, respectively.
 In 1994, the School received approval to offer the Family Nurse Practitioner Master of Science in Nursing Degree.
-By 1995, the Master of Science in Nursing curriculum again refined its areas of concentration to Clinical Nurse Specialist, Family Nurse Practitioner, and Nursing Administrator.
-Unfortunately, the Clinical Nurse Specialist and the Nurse Administrator concentrations were suspended in 2005 due to low enrollment in these concentrations.
+By 1995, the Master of Science in Nursing curriculum again refined its areas of concentration to Clinical Nurse Specialist, Family Nurse Practitioner, and Nursing Administration.
+(The Clinical Nurse Specialist and the Nurse Administrator concentrations were later suspended in 2005 due to low enrollment in these concentrations.)

-On June 11, 1996, the college's name was officially changed to Albany State University.
-In 1998, the School's name was officially changed to the College of Health Professions, including departments of Nursing and Allied Health Sciences.
-The Department of Allied Health with its focus on the health care administration degree program is now coordinated by the College of Business.
-In 1999, Linda Grimsley became Chair of the Department of Nursing and served in this role until August of 2011.
-In August of 2011, Dr. Cathy Williams became the Chair of the Department of Nursing.
+On June 11, 1996, the College's name was officially changed to Albany State University.
+Then, in 1998, the School of Nursing and Allied Health Sciences was officially renamed to the College of Health Professions with two departments: The Department of Nursing and the Department of Allied Health.
+As the Department of Allied Health primarily focused on healthcare administration, this program would later be incorporated under and coordinated by the College of Business.
+In 1999, Ms. Grimsley (later Dr. Grimsley) became Chair of the Department of Nursing.

-In July 2003, Dr. Wilson retired and Dr. Joyce Y. Johnson became the Dean of the College of Health Professions; in 2006, the College name was changed to the College of Sciences and Health Professions (CSHP).
-The CSHP includes the Department of Nursing and alumni data indicate that Albany State University Nursing Graduates are widely represented at all levels and fields of professional nursing.
+In July 2003, Dr. Wilson retired and Dr. Joyce Y. Johnson became the Dean of the College of Health Professions, whose name was later changed in 2006 to the College of Sciences and Health Professions (CSHP).

-In 2005 the Nursing Department initiated the RN-MSN concentration with the first students registering in Spring 2006 and graduating in Spring 2008.
+In 2005 the Department of Nursing initiated the RN-to-MSN concentration to better facilitate the growing number of associate-prepared nurses returning to school in pursuit of an advanced degree.
+The program's first cohort began in Spring 2006 and graduated in Spring 2008.